acornprover/acornprover.org/docs/tutorial/multi-step-proofs.md

 When humans are communicating proofs to each other, we generally don't describe in great detail why each step works.
 We just break the proof down into steps, where each step is obvious.
 If a step isn't obvious, you ask for more detail.

 Acorn works the same way.
 You write a proof, and Acorn tells you whether it understands all the steps or not.
+The keyword `by` introduces the block, the block has one step per line, and the block itself is delineated by `{ ... }` braces.

 We should go through a nontrivial proof so that this makes sense.
 Let's start by defining a novel and innovative mathematical concept, and then do some proofs about it.

 ## Threeven

+Open up a new Acorn file and stick this in.

 ```acorn
 from nat import Nat